-Contracts for personal services shall be awarded by the Exchange in such manner, including on the basis of sole source procurement, as the Chief Executive Officer determines to be appropriate and in the best interests of the Exchange under the circumstances, provided that in the case of any contract for personal services requiring an expenditure by the Exchange of over \$75,000 during a twelve-month period or for a particular project, wherever possible, such contract shall be awarded on the basis of a competitive process which includes the solicitation of proposals from at least three qualified parties.
+The Exchange may purchase, lease or acquire real and personal property on a bid, negotiated or open-market basis, including through a sole source procurement, or in such other manner as the Chief Executive Officer determines to be appropriate and in the best interests of the Exchange under the circumstances, provided that in the case of any contract or agreement for the purchase, lease or acquisition of real or personal property requiring an expenditure by the Exchange of over \$75,000 during a twelve-month period or for a particular project, wherever possible, such contract shall be awarded on the basis of a competitive process which includes the solicitation of proposals from at least three qualified parties.
 No contract shall be deemed awarded until actual execution of the contract.
 Any contract entered into by a state agency for the benefit of the Exchange may be assigned to the Exchange and subsequently amended and/or funded by the Exchange.

-In no event shall personal service contracts for any non-budgeted expenditure in excess of \$5,000 be entered without the approval of the Board of Directors.
+In no event shall contracts for any non-budgeted expenditure in excess of \$5,000 be entered without the approval of the Board of Directors.